-At the sixth annual Pear Demo Day, weather balloons, branded credit cards, and lots of top degrees – TechCrunch
+At the sixth annual Pear Demo Day, weather balloons, branded credit cards and lots of top degrees – TechCrunch

 What the program ostensibly offers: content that’s presented in a visual and easy-to-use content authoring engine, the ability to deploy mobile active learning content to users, and and the ability to quickly evaluate results and iterate.

-Next on the startup’s to-do list: enticing other entities with training challenges, including in the commercial airline industry, at oil and gas companies, and within police and fire departments.
+Next on the startup’s to-do list: enticing other entities with training challenges, including in the commercial airline industry, at oil and gas companies and within police and fire departments.

-9) Fanimal: Founders with degrees from Stanford, Columbia University and UC Berkeley (and who’ve worked at Boston Consulting Group, Gunderson Dettmer, and Hackbright Academy) decided to come together to tackle two annoying problems associated with uying tickets for live events: high fees, and that feeling when you buy tickets for a group of people . . . then need to chase them down for reimbusement.
+9) Fanimal: Founders with degrees from Stanford, Columbia University and UC Berkeley (and who’ve worked at Boston Consulting Group, Gunderson Dettmer and Hackbright Academy) decided to come together to tackle two annoying problems associated with buying tickets for live events: high fees, and that feeling when you buy tickets for a group of people . . . then need to chase them down for reimbusement.

 With Fanimal, everyone in a social group pays individually and receives their own tickets, and there are no hidden fees.
 Instead, Fanimal makes money by adding a “small markup” to tickets.
 Since launching a few weeks ago, they’ve sold more than $31,000 in tickets.

-10) Xilis: A Stanford PhD and a PhD from UNC Chapel Hill who are both now Duke University professors focused on oncology and precision health came together for this company out of their acutely awareness that when someone is diagnosed with cancer, finding the right treatment frequently takes months and often comes with countless side effects.
-To speed along the process, their company, Xilis, uses “micro-organoids” to make thousands of 3d replicas of a patient’s tumor in about 6 days, which the company says can be used for testing for drug compatibility faster.
+10) Xilis: A Stanford PhD and a PhD from UNC Chapel Hill who are both now Duke University professors focused on oncology and precision health came together for this company out of their acute awareness that when someone is diagnosed with cancer, finding the right treatment frequently takes months and often comes with countless side effects.
+To speed along the process, their company, Xilis, uses “micro-organoids” to make thousands of 3D replicas of a patient’s tumor in about six days, which the company says can be used for testing for drug compatibility faster.

 They say it works, too.
-At least, the cofounders, Xiling Shen and David Hsu, say they’ve tested the technology with 12 patients, with a 100% success rate in predicting how a tumor will respond to medication.
+At least, the co-founders, Xiling Shen and David Hsu, say they’ve tested the technology with 12 patients, with a 100% success rate in predicting how a tumor will respond to medication.

 11) Equipped: Founded by two Stanford grads who’ve worked variously for the NBA, Tesla and Amazon, Equipped has an interesting proposal.
-What if instead of lug an oversize umbrella to the beach or bring a soccer ball to the park, you could buy these things where they make sense, in on-demand equipment lockers at the beach, or outside a park, where you could rent what you need, then return it?
+What if instead of lugging an oversized umbrella to the beach or bringing a soccer ball to the park, you could get these things where they make sense, in on-demand equipment lockers at the beach, or outside a park, where you could rent what you need, then return it?

 Nike seems to like the idea.
-CEO Dan Mandelman says the sports retail giant is paying them $200,000 for six lockers in LA, with the cities of Burlingame, San Ramon, and Redwood City currently implementing pilot programs.
+CEO Dan Mandelman says the sports retail giant is paying them $200,000 for six lockers in LA, with the cities of Burlingame, San Ramon and Redwood City currently implementing pilot programs.

-12) Maker: Two Stanford MBAs with marketing and management consultant experience have created a marketplace for small batch wines.
+12) Maker: Two Stanford MBAs with marketing and management consultant experience have created a marketplace for small-batch wines.

 Maker finds small/independent wineries, cans their product under the Maker label, then delivers to the end customer.